Featured

 “The road to Freedom is always stalked by death” –Angela Davis

-The implication here is there is responsibility that comes along with freedom.
+The implication in the quote above is that there is responsibility that comes along with freedom.

 Therefore, the more free you are, the more responsible you must be.